 With their ability to identify patterns and critical data points, intelligent technologies can augment clinical decision-making helping nurses and doctors know whose care to prioritize, making them more efficient and able to improve patient outcomes.
 As these technologies offer more diagnostic and clinical decision support, they can help to deliver more appropriate treatments in a timelier manner and because of that, can reduce costs for both the provider and the patient.

-At Philips we believe in adaptive intelligence: technology that adapts to the people using it, not the other way around.
-Adaptive intelligence combines artificial intelligence with knowledge of the clinical, operational, or personal context in which they are used.
+At Philips we believe in combining artificial intelligence with knowledge of the clinical, operational, or personal context in which it is used.
 Here are a few examples of how we can create measurable impact for clinicians and their patients:

 Diagnosis and Treatment – In patient imaging, AI can provide critical context around anatomy and patient history (including lab results, diseases, prior radiology reports) to allow the radiologist to more thoroughly understand what they’re seeing.
 For example, there are advanced diagnostic solutions that can feed in a patient overview and disease data gathered from thousands of other patients, enabling clinicians to compare data, determine abnormalities and decide the best treatment.
 Patients are also more equipped to understand the situation, and empowered to participate in their care plan.